Samsung/tizen-docs/docs/application/web/tutorials/sec-privileges.md

 >
 > Since Tizen 4.0, the status of privacy-related privileges can be [resolved at runtime](../guides/security/privacy-related-permissions.md) using the Privacy Privilege API (in [mobile](../api/latest/device_api/mobile/tizen/ppm.html) and [wearable](../api/latest/device_api/wearable/tizen/ppm.html) applications).

-The Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
+Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
 For more information, see [Verifying Privilege Usage](../../tizen-studio/web-tools/privilege-checker.md).

 The API version restriction of privileges are deprecated since platform version 5.0.
 So, if you are develeoping an app with an earlier API version and need information about supported version, see [this page](./old-versioned-sec-privileges.md).
 The page does not include privileges issued after 4.0.